The Ultimate China Cabinet Makeover (2023 DIY Tutorial & Video)

 It had been a long day… I had been at the hospital with my mom who just had her second round of chemo.
 We were almost home, but I knew I needed another look.

 We circled around to find a dingy oak china cabinet.
-Several of the doors were broken, it was dirty and even had water damage at the bottom.
-In spite of it’s orange stain, outdated molding and horrible smell, I saw potential in that old piece.
+Several of the cabinet doors were broken, it was dirty and even had water damage at the bottom.
+Despite its orange stain, outdated molding, and horrible smell, I saw potential in that old piece.
 It was just begging me to take it home and make it new again.

-I was determined to save it from its ‘impending doom’ upon trash pickup the next morning.
+I was determined to save this 1980’s china cabinet ‘impending doom’ upon trash pickup the next morning.
 Of course, everyone thought I was crazy for wanting to save it, but it already had a place in my home…and heart.

 Let the China Cabinet Makeover Begin

 I surveyed the damage, dusted it off, and cleaned it up.
 I was even lucky enough to find an old mousetrap on the top (fortunately it was empty).
 My dad rebuilt the broken doors at the bottom, I ripped off some of the molding to replace with new and I restored one of the shelves inside.

 It had a musty odor which I was able to get rid of with some tips here: How to Destank Old Furniture

 After some sanding, a layer of heavy-duty primer, a coat of paint, and a little caulk, it now sits in my dining room as a permanent fixture in our new home.

 After 12 years of marriage, I’ve never had a china cabinet before and I am so pleased with how it turned out.
 Finally, I could unpack all of our wedding crystal and china.
 It still brings me joy to think about its transformation.

 How to Refinish a Hutch or China Cabinet